Yudista5/Website-WordPress-Thrume/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 = Shortcodes Attributes =

 Shortcodes by default get values from the plugin settings page.
-Override these values using attributes.
+Overwrite these values using attributes.

 - number
 - call_to_action